HOUSE SWAPPING

 • alienate the ones you don’t want to swap with.

 Trust me, both of these are good things.
+Very, very good things.

 Personal Safety